ostreedev/ostree/gnomeos/README-build.md

 . $srcdir/poky/oe-init-build-env gnomeos-build

 # Now edit conf/bblayers.conf, and add
-#   /src/ostree/gnomeos/yocto
+#   /src/poky/meta-gnomeos
 # to BBLAYERS.
-# remove tools-profile and tools-testapps from EXTRA_IMAGE_FEATURES
+# Make sure tools-profile and tools-testapps are not in EXTRA_IMAGE_FEATURES
 # Also, you should choose useful values for BB_NUMBER_THREADS, PARALLEL_MAKE

 bitbake ostree-native